csprousers/cspro/build-tools/CSPro Installer Generator/readme.txt

     -  The Data Viewer tool has been renamed Data Manager.

+    -  Markdown can edited in CSCode, included as part of a CSPro Document, and can be viewed (as generated HTML) using the view function or CSView.

     -  Applications can access the QuickJS JavaScript Engine from CSPro logic.
 Using the JS namespace, it is possible to evaluate JavaScript, invoke functions, and convert CSPro symbols to JavaScript numbers,